HL7/terminology-fundamentals-ig/input/pagecontent/valuesetdefinition.md

             <td>0..*</td>
         </tr>
         <tr>
-            <td>Use</td>
+            <td><a name="use"/>Use</td>
             <td>the manner in which the Value Set Definition will be employed or applied.</td>
             <td>an optional repeating element used to capture information about consumers of the Value Set Definition and the implementations, projects or standards where the author has utilized the Value Set.</td>
             <td>
                 <p>The information captured in “Use” can and should include names of programs and/or names of organizational entities that use the value set definitions, including standards that
 				require the value set definition.
-This is likely to be a “point in</p>
-                <p>time” view and should not be considered an authoritative listing of all uses of the Value Set.
+This is likely to be a “point in time” view and should not be considered an authoritative listing of all uses of the Value Set.
 In the USA, the Value Set Expansions created for electronic quality measures
 				(eCQMs) that are a part of the Meaningful Use requirements could implement this as follows:</p>
                 <ul>
 					<li>User: Measure Steward name; Usage: Measure Identifier & version/Name</li>